===================

 clojure

-All Clojure developers swear by their REPL, its one of the most powerful tools in our arsenal.
-Coming from traditional edit/compile/launch languages it also a great productivity boost.
-The Clojure community takes non-aot (ahead of time compilation) to the extreme.
+All Clojure developers swear by their REPL; it’s one of the most powerful tools in our arsenal.
+Coming from traditional edit/compile/launch languages, it is also a great productivity boost.
+The Clojure community takes non-AOT (ahead of time compilation) to the extreme.
 By default, we ship Clojure source code in our development and production jars and thus leave compilation to the very last minute (when the program launches).
-This gives us lots of power and flexibility, if you ever navigated into a library in Emacs and fixed a bug, re-evaled the form and carried on working you know what I’m talking about.
+This gives us lots of power and flexibility; if you’ve ever navigated into a library in Emacs and fixed a bug, re-evaled the form and carried on working, you know what I’m talking about.

 Read more...